-REPORT TO: CITY DEVELOPMENT COMMITTEE - 21 APRIL 2014 REPORT ON: CYCLING, WALKING, AND SAFER STREETS (CWSS) PROJECTS COMMENCING 2014-2015 REPORT BY: DIRECTOR OF CITY DEVELOPMENT REPORT NO: 156-2014 1 PURPOSE OF REPORT 1.1 The purpose of this report is to seek Committee approval for officers to identify and deliver cycling and walking improvements across the City of Dundee.
-2 RECOMMENDATION 2.1 It is recommended that the Committee approve the proposed cycling and pedestrian work themes for the year 2014-2015.
-3 FINANCIAL IMPLICATIONS 3.1 The Scottish Government has made available to Dundee City Council an additional capital grant of £226,000 for the year 2014-2015 for CWSS projects.
+REPORT TO: CITY DEVELOPMENT COMMITTEE - 27 APRIL 2015 REPORT ON: CYCLING, WALKING AND SAFER STREETS (CWSS) PROJECTS COMMENCING 2015-2016 REPORT BY: DIRECTOR OF CITY DEVELOPMENT REPORT NO: 136-2015 1 PURPOSE OF REPORT 1.1 The purpose of this report is to seek Committee approval for officers to identify and deliver cycling and walking improvements across the City of Dundee.
+2 RECOMMENDATION 2.1 It is recommended that the Committee approve the proposed cycling and pedestrian work themes for the year 2015-2016.
+3 FINANCIAL IMPLICATIONS 3.1 The Scottish Government has made available to Dundee City Council an additional capital grant of £223,000 for the year 2015-2016 for CWSS projects.
 The interventions recommended in this report will fully utilise this finance.
 4 BACKGROUND 4.1 Introduction During April and May 2001, the Scottish Executive announced an additional £14.85 million over a 3 year period for local authorities across Scotland for Cycling, Walking and Safer Streets (CWSS) initiatives.
-Subsequently, this funding across Scotland has been extended and Section 70 grants have been offered for each financial year up to 2014/2015.
-4.2 Objectives and Criteria - a The Scottish Government expect the CWSS fund to be used to give greater prominence to cycling, walking and safer streets projects to help local authorities achieve the aims and objectives that have been set out in their Local Transport Strategies based on relevant components in Dundee's Local Transport Strategy. - b Committee Report 149-2002 (Article II of the Planning & Transportation Committee of 25 March 2002 refers) describes an overall common objective for CWSS schemes as being: "To physically improve access to walking and cycling facilities and reduce danger (actual or perceived) to pedestrians and cyclists." - c To follow the common objective given above (in Report 149-2002) Committee adopted the following criteria devised for CWSS as policy: A CWSS scheme must either: - physically improve access of walking and cycling facilities; and/or - reduce danger (actual or perceived) to pedestrians and cyclists.
-4.3 Schemes Utilising these criteria, the following types of scheme have been identified: a Lowered Kerbs/Footway Improvements Dundee has a good network of footways and footpaths, but they are not always accessible to vulnerable pedestrians ie the elderly and children.
+Subsequently, this funding across Scotland has been extended and Section 70 grants have been offered for each financial year up to 2015/2016.
+4.2 Objectives and Criteria - a The Scottish Government expect the CWSS fund to be used to give greater prominence to cycling, walking and safer streets projects to help local authorities achieve the aims and objectives that have been set out in their Local Transport Strategies. - Based on relevant components in Dundee's Local Transport Strategy, Committee Report 149-2002 (Article II of the City Development Committee of 25 March 2002 refers) describes an overall common objective for CWSS schemes as being: - "To physically improve access to walking and cycling facilities and reduce danger (actual or perceived) to pedestrians and cyclists." - To follow the common objective given above (in Report 149-2002, Article II of the City Development Committee of 25 March 2002 refers)).
+Committee adopted the following criteria devised for CWSS as policy.
+A CWSS scheme must either: - physically improve access of walking and cycling facilities; and/or - reduce danger (actual or perceived) to pedestrians and cyclists.
+Report No 136-2015 4.3 Schemes Utilising these criteria, the following types of scheme have been identified: a Lowered Kerbs/Footway Improvements Dundee has a good network of footways and footpaths, but they are not always accessible to vulnerable pedestrians ie the elderly and children.
 Lowered kerbs and improved footways at suitable points can significantly improve walking opportunities for this sector of Dundee's community.
 This project will improve accessibility and reduce danger to the most vulnerable in our society.
 A prioritised list has been prepared on lowered kerbs at numerous locations throughout the city.
 This list far exceeds the funding available and therefore has been prioritised to target focal points with areas of high footfall eg local services.
 Finance Allocated: £40,000.

 b Pedestrian Access and Safety Measures

 Improvements to existing pedestrian crossing facilities and new infrastructure proposals to improve accessibility and safety for pedestrians/cyclists.
 Improvements to existing pedestrian crossings began in 2006-2007.
 This includes the provision of tactile paving and the standardisation of pedestrian crossing facilities throughout the city.
 This includes changing the remaining "pelican" crossings to the "puffin" type which is particularly welcomed by the visually impaired.
 This finance will also support the provision of new pedestrian/cycling facilities throughout the city where a need has been clearly demonstrated.
 This project will improve accessibility and reduce danger to pedestrians/cyclists.

-Finance allocated: £76,000.
+Finance allocated: £93,000.